Such a joy knitting this sweater! Pattern is very well written, and the lilac colour captures my heart 💜💜💜

 People say steady pace wins the race.
 Several rows a day and here is my Rising Dawn, my first ever knitted semi-circular shawl.
 Pattern is designed by Stephen West, and yarn choice is Field, hand dyed singles from Irish mill Olann.
 Very unique colour of the yarn indeed.

 It is always tricky to knit with variegated yarns as it is difficult to find a knitted pattern that matches well with the colour changes of the yarn.
 I knitted this scarf with wavy drop stitches, which I found the outcome playful yet decent.
-The hand-dyed Irish yarn is from Townhouse yarns bought in This Is Knit in Dublin.
+The hand-dyed Irish yarn is Drury DK from Townhouse Yarns bought in This Is Knit in Dublin.

 I’m truly a fan of Woolly Wormhead.
 Her creations are amazing and this Rhinebeck Hat pattern is definitely one of my favourites.
-The hand-dyed double-knit Irish yarns are from Townhouse yarns bought in This Is Knit in Dublin.
+The hand-dyed double-knit Irish yarns are Drury DK from Townhouse Yarns bought in This Is Knit in Dublin.

 I found this beautiful rib and fan pattern at Drops Design called Winter Dunes and decided to give it a go.
 It’s a bit slouchy yet stylish.
 The creamy colour is simply unbeatable.
-I’m also using the hand-dyed variegated Irish Townhouse yarns bought in This Is Knit in Dublin, which comprises 80% superwash merino, 10% cashmere and 10% nylon.
+I’m also using the hand-dyed variegated Irish Drury DK Townhouse Yarns bought in This Is Knit in Dublin, which comprises 80% superwash merino, 10% cashmere and 10% nylon.